lorinkoz/django-pgschemas/docs/settings.md

 Default: `None`

-The tenant configuration dictionary as explained in :ref:`Basic configuration`.
+The tenant configuration dictionary as explained in the [basic configuration](basic.md#database-configuration).
 A sample tenant configuration is:

 ```python
 TENANTS = {